Image of Parliament Hill via Twitter.

 His reply: “Turn on the news.”

-Ling picked up and said he was in the cafeteria being sequestered by Parliament Hill security guards.
-I could hear the sound of running, then Ling went silent for a few breathless moments.
+Ling answered the phone and said he was in the cafeteria being sequestered by Parliament Hill security guards.
+I could hear running, then Ling went silent for a few breathless moments.

 “I gotta go, I gotta fucking go.”
 Click.

-Around that time, the shooter stormed into Parliament.
-He’s been described as carrying everything from an assault rifle to a double-barreled shotgun, with long hair and a bandanna.
+In or around that time, the active shooter fresh from attacking and gunning down a soldier at the National War Memorial, stormed into parliament with similar intentions.
+He’s been described as carrying everything from an assault rifle to a double-barrelled shotgun, with long hair and a bandanna.

-Nothing is confirmed as I write this, but we do know the above video is allegedly what happened inside Parliament as journalists scrummed politicians.
-I spent many tired Wednesdays there listening to the smooth speaking voices of politicians like Thomas Mulcair and Justin Trudeau, so the scene of cops storming in and firing on a gunman was surreal.
+Nothing is completely confirmed, but we do know this video is allegedly what happened inside parliament as journalists scrummed politicians.
+I spent many tired Wednesdays there listening to the smooth baritone of Thomas Mulcair or Justin Trudeau, so the scene of RCMP storming in and firing on a gunman was surreal.

 Ling has been live-tweeting the whole way through, because he’s a hell of a journalist.
-Considering the circumstances, I was surprised he even answered his phone to tell me he wouldn’t be filing a story.
+Considering the circumstances, I was surprised he even answered his phone to tell me he wouldn’t be filing.

 This horrific attack comes on the heels of Monday’s hit-and-run incident that left one Canadian soldier dead and another in the hospital.
-The attacker, 25-year-old St-Jean-sur-Richelieu native Martin Rouleau—who recently converted to Islam and referred to himself as Ahmad LeConverti—was known to federal authorities as someone who had been "radicalized," according to the government.
+The attacker, 25-year-old St-Jean-sur-Richilieu native Martin Rouleau—who recently converted to Islam and referred to himself as Ahmad LeConverti—was known to federal authorities as someone who had been "radicalized," according to the RCMP and the Prime Minister's Office.
 Witnesses say he was shot multiple times by local police after emerging from his overturned Nissan Altima brandishing a knife.

 For now, police have an enormous chunk of Ottawa cordoned off.
-Everywhere from Parliament Hill to the Chateau Laurier to Sparks Street is crawling with armed law enforcement officers, and it's hard to figure out what is going on.
+Everywhere Parliament Hill, the Chateau Laurier, to Sparks Street is crawling with armed law enforcement.
 One shooter has been confirmed dead by the CBC, with another potentially on the loose.
-There’s even social media reports more shots were fired down the street from Parliament.
+There’s even social media reports more shots were fired down the street from parliament.